txemasv/api-worker/README.md

 # api-worker
-API REST to work with SQS and a Worker doing the work in the background with a decoupled architecture
+API REST to work with SQS and a Worker doing the work in the background with a decoupled architecture.